CodeGlitch0/LuaOTP/README.md

 * Add comments - there are lacking comments, should match up to COTP's style
 * Remove the dependancy on basexx - I have an implementation found in COTP and JOTP that can be ported.
 * bit32 isn't actually an external dependancy, but depending on the version you prefer, it is
-* sha1 make sure we aren't infringing anything with this